-Women need to stop calling activities self-care that don’t bring joy or actually refuel.
+Women need to stop counting activities that don’t bring joy or actually refuel.

 In general, I think men are better at recognizing their own needs for self-care.
 My husband knows that mowing the yard alone isn’t his self-care.
 Yes, maybe it feels a little nicer than being inside with three whiney kids, but it’s still not self-care.